 Taco casserole is good, but this Dorito Casserole recipe is even better!
 Everyone’s favorite tortilla chip adds crunch and nacho cheese flavor to this family-friendly dinner.

 I love making casseroles for dinner because it makes meal planning so easy.
 You don’t need to come up with ideas for a protein, starch, and veggie because it’s all combined in one recipe.
 This Dorito Casserole recipe is a complete meal in a casserole dish, and it’s absolutely jam-packed with Tex-Mex flavor.
 Your kids will love it and so will you!

 Easy Dorito Casserole Recipe

-If you’ve made taco casserole before, this Dorito Casserole recipe is pretty similar.
+If you’ve made taco casserole or burrito casserole before, this Dorito Casserole recipe is pretty similar.
 Seasoned ground beef is layered with melty cheese, crunchy Doritos, and your fave taco toppings: salsa, sour cream, tomatoes, olives, lettuce, and anything else you like.